This blog may contain affiliate links. Read our disclosure policy for more info.

 Another great thing that makes this location one of the best places to stay in Jasper is its budget-friendly hotels.
 So, if you’re on a tighter budget, downtown Jasper is the top choice for you.

 Personally, whenever I visit Jasper I always choose to stay right in town.
 While I love getting out in nature, I also like having the amenities of a town nearby.
 This way, after a big day out exploring Jasper National Park, I can come back to town and enjoy a meal and a drink.
-I can also easily grab a coffee in the morning before I take off to hike or ski.
+I can also easily grab a coffee in the morning at one of the delicious Jasper cafes before I take off to hike or ski.

 Advantages to staying in downtown Jasper, Alberta